idandrutz-MrRandom/UniFramework-AnythingFramework/README.md

 ### 1. Folder Structure

-The framework doesn't enforce a rigid structure — as long as your paths are registered in `Configuration`, the framework will find your modules.
-Below is the **reference setup** that works out of the box, matching the example project:
+The framework doesn't enforce a rigid structure — as long as your paths are registered in `Configuration`, the handlers will find your modules.
+Below is the **reference layout** used in the example project:

 ```
 ReplicatedStorage/